Mitigation Projects

 What is a Mitigation Project?

-The Mitigation planting will help to directly mitigate (reduce) the harm done to the AONBs by the electrification of the Great Western mainline.
-The planting is softening the visual impact of the electrification by screening, masking, distracting from or breaking up views of the gantries and other electrification equipment.
+Most mitigation projects take the form of tree planting and/or hedgerow restoration.
+They reduce the harm done to the National Landscapes by the electrification of the Great Western mainline, by screening, masking, distracting from or breaking up views of the gantries and other electrification equipment.

 What will Mend the Gap pay for?